ImDhairya/GIT-COHORT/Assignments/Git and Github.md

 > `git checkout *branch*`

-Checkout moves to a particular branch you want to go to.
+`Checkout` moves to a particular branch you want to go to.

 ---

-### Guidlines for making a commit
+### Guidelines for Making a Commit

-- The commit should be made in an authoritative tone, like an superior ordering a sub-ordinate.
+- The commit should be made in an authoritative tone, like a superior ordering a subordinate.

-- The commits tone should be past tense
+- The commit’s tone should be in present tense:

       e.g. -> Use the present tense ("Add feature" not "Added feature").

-- Capitalize the first letter
+- Capitalize the first letter.

 - Use prefixes like `fix: `, `feat: `, `chore: `, `docs:` for categorization.

+Examples:

-- `feat: Add tea selection feature fix: Resolve login issue for tea enthusists docs: README with chai varieties`
+- `feat: Add tea selection feature`
+- `fix: Resolve login issue for tea enthusiasts`
+- `docs: README with chai varieties`

-### Best Practices:
+### Best Practices

-- Emphaize the importance of regular commits.
+- Emphasize the importance of regular commits.

 - Encourage the use of descriptive commit messages.

-- Explain the importance of pulling updates retularly to avoid conflicts.
+- Explain the importance of pulling updates regularly to avoid conflicts.